codeforequity-at/botium-connector-webdriverio/README.md

 As a very small replacement you can also start with [Phantomjs](http://phantomjs.org/), a headless browser.
 You won't need a separate Selenium installation in this case.

+### Using the integrated PhantomJS server

+Setting the capability "WEBDRIVERIO_START_PHANTOMJS" to true will make Botium start an integrated PhantomJS automatically (and stop it afterwards).

+### Starting a separate Phantomjs server

 After cloning the repository (see above), just run this command to start PhantomJS server:

 ```